enoquetembe/habit/README.md

 <br>

 ## 💻 Live Demo
-- You aplication in live through [THIS LINK](https://haditdays.netlify.app/)
+- You can see the application in live through [THIS LINK](https://haditdays.netlify.app/)

 <br>